App-vNext/Polly/docs/strategies/circuit-breaker.md

 ## Patterns and Anti-patterns

-Throughout the years many people have used Polly in so many different ways.
-Some reoccuring patterns are suboptimal.
-So, this section shows the donts and dos.
+Over the years, many developers have used Polly in various ways.
+Some of these recurring patterns may not be ideal.
+This section highlights the recommended practices and those to avoid.

 ### 1 - Using different sleep duration between retry attempts based on Circuit Breaker state